 Building a better business relationship may take some time, especially for people who are new in the business industry.
-It does take effort, commitment, and hard work to building a solid business relationship.
+It does take effort, commitment, and hard work in building a solid business relationship.
 In fact, building a good business relationship is a work in progress.

 One should keep in mind that a good business relationship does not happen overnight.
 It is a journey, and it will eventually develop as time passes by.

 Many people think that in order for you to build a solid business relationship, you will need financial resources.
-While it is true, success does not rely on the money alone.
+While it is true, success does not rely on money alone.

 There is more than just money.